SeptemberHX/joplin-plugin-enhancement/README.md

 ![Cat and Dog](./screenshot/example.png)

-## Table
+### Table

 Auto add row/column, delete column, and format table.

 > This part mainly comes from [takumisoft68: vscode-markdown-table](https://github.com/takumisoft68/vscode-markdown-table).
-Please refer to it for the function description.
+Please refer to it for the feature description.
 > I just convert the code from vscode's editor to joplin's codemirror. :)

 Because I have no idea how to create a context menu, currently all the operations are triggered by shortcut: